jwplayer/jwplayer-documentation/docs/api/javascript_api_reference.md

 ###jwplayer().getCaptionsList()

-Returns an array of objects based on utilized captions.
+Returns an array of objects based on available captions.
 Information for each object may vary depending on the caption types.
+**Note:** The index of [0] will always be **off** and will always be returned even if no captions are present.

 ####Sideloaded Captions(VTT, SRT, DFXP)